 To avoid potential inconvenience, we ask that you bring proof of current rabies vaccination.
 This is strongly recommended in Virginia Beach where a rabies alert is in effect.

 There is an additional nightly charge per pet for cabin stays.
+Customers with pet allergies may contact the park at least a week before check-in to request allergen-removal cleaning for a reserved cabin.

 Unfortunately, some pets and their owners don't always consider other guests.
 Pet owners must clean up after their pets.
 If a pet is left unattended, becomes a nuisance in violation of the leash law, disturbs others by barking during quiet hours or damages a park facility, the owner's stay may be terminated without refund.
 The owner will be billed for any damage to park facilities caused by pets.